yuanqing/taxonomist/README.md

  */
 ```

-If the category is a &ldquo;nested&rdquo; property, use a dot-delimited string (eg. `fields.tags` above).
-(See [Jaunt.js](https://github.com/yuanqing/jaunt).)

-Optionally pass in a third `fn` argument to modify the value used for categorising. `fn` will be passed every value in the array that corresponds to `prop` for every object in `arr`.
+## API

+### taxonomist(arr, prop [, fn])

+Categorise objects in `arr` based on the property specified by `prop`.

+- `arr` &mdash; An array we want to categorise.
+- `prop` &mdash; Either a dot-delimited string or a function.
+  - If a dot-delimited string, it must correspond to the categories of each object in `arr`.
+  - If a function, it will be passed each object in `arr`, in addition to that object&rsquo;s index.
+The function must return the categories of that particular object.
+- `fn` &mdash; A function (optional; defaults to the identity function) for modifying the value used to perform the categorisation.
+It is passed each category of each object.

 ## Installation